Skip to content

 Switching between the tablet and the shot is more specific than people think

-Another common error: online posts still invent homebrew conversion rules.
+One more recurring error: online posts keep inventing homebrew conversion rules.

-The current Wegovy label is more direct than that.
+The current Wegovy label is far more direct than any of that.

 Switching from Wegovy injection to Wegovy tablet